SharkSnack/shiren-6/content/system.md

 ---
 title: "System"
-metaTitle: "System - Shiren 6 Wiki"
+metaTitle: "System - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Gameplay Systems for Shiren the Wanderer 6."
+metaDescription: "Gameplay Systems for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 Click on individual sub pages.